sgoldenlab/simba/docs/pseudoLabel.md

 ## Step 1: Generating initial machine predictions in SimBA

-Before using the 'pseudo-labelling' tool in SimBA, we need to generate some machine learning classification predictions.
+Before using the 'pseudo-labelling' tool in SimBA, we need to generate some machine learning classification predictions for videos that not been used to train the model.
 Detailed information on how to generate such machine classifications can be found in the [Scenario 1 - building classifiers from scratch](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) tutorial.
 More documentation on how to generate machine predictions can also be found in the [generic SimBA documentation](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md).
 We recommend reading the one of these tutorials up to and including [Step 8 - Run Machine Model](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-8-run-machine-model)

 When you have successfully generated your machine predictions, you will have CSV files containing your machine classifications, with one CSV file for each video in your project, in your `project_folder/csv/machine_results` directory.
 We will now use the 'Pseudo-labbeling` tool in SimBA to look at these machine classifications and correct them when necessery.